yyyar/yamp/README.md

 - Requests: RPC-like functionality (req/res), one party emits message on what other party responds.
 - Progressive responses, request canceling and timeouts.
 - Pluggable Transports: can be implemented on top of any reliable protocol: TCP, TLS, websocket, or other.
-- Pluggable Formats: message body may serialized/parsed with any setialization format: json, bson, xml, protobuf, flat buffers, msgpack, etc., with optional validation (if format supports it).
+- Pluggable Formats: message body may serialized/parsed with any setialization format.
 - Cross-Language: can be easily implemented in any language